Crop Pest Management Short Course and MCPR Trade Show

 This arrangement allows the participants to choose the topics of greatest interest to them.
 The smaller group setting also encourages a more interactive environment and greater accessibility to speakers.
 Each topic will be presented twice with each session lasting 50 minutes.

-NOTE CCA: Each topic offered will offer 1.0 CEU* in the category listed.
-A maximum of 7.0 CEU can be earned by attending the general session in the morning and four sessions on the afternoon of December 10, 2014.
+NOTE CCA: Each topic offered will offer 1.0 CEU in the category listed.
+A maximum of 7.0 CEUs can be earned by attending the general session in the morning and four sessions on the afternoon of December 7, 2016.

-Dr. Kelley Tilmon, South Dakota State University (CEU=PM)
+Dr. Dave Franzen, North Dakota State University (CEU=NM)

 Minneapolis Convention Center